supremeimposter/My-Vault/GATE/Algorithms/Recurrence-Relation/Tree Method.md

+---
+pdf:
+module: 1
+lecture: "3"
+date: 2024-04-11T20:12:00
+version:
+  - ALGO-24
+last-revision:
+notes-taken: false
+tags:
+  - Algorithm/Recursion
+  - Algorithm/DivideAndConquer
+---
 # Tree Method

 > [!lecture] Lecture-3.a-3.d
 - The examples in these lectures are recurrence relations and not computer program.
+- When there are more than one recursive call in a recurrence relation, it is better to go for the tree method, since [[Substitution Method|substitution]] method becomes messy in this case.

 > [!intuition] If $a \lt b$ and $n$ is some number larger than both $a, b$
 > $n / a \gt n / b$